apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

 * **FIRST**

-    `FIRST` select a first expression value from the data set, we can specific `IGNORE NULLS` to ignore NULLS, it is optional.
+    `FIRST` selects a first expression value from the data set.
+We can specify an optional `IGNORE NULL` clause to ignore NULL values.

 * **LAST**

-    `LAST` select a last expression value from the data set, we can specific `IGNORE NULLS` to ignore NULLS, it is optional.
+    `LAST` select a last expression value from the data set, we can specify `IGNORE NULLS` to ignore NULLS, it is optional.

 * **IGNORE NULLS**